hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   this path is considered fully adopted.
 Commands 864, 1055, 1464, 3902, 3904,
   3905, and 3906 retain the general quantized Spatz ADD/SUB path unless a separately justified general AFU pipeline is approved.
+- Candidate after PMU calibration: fuse `systolic output -> general binary requant -> TCDM` for an immediately adjacent Conv+Add/Sub/Mul post-op.
+Prefer a post-op AFU beside the systolic output FIFO over widening the systolic requant critical path.
+It requires two independently quantized inputs and a wider product path for Mul, so it is an explicit RTL increment requiring approval.
+The current YOLO320 command estimate attributes only about 26.8K cycles to all 27 AFU fast and seven general Spatz binary commands; prioritize it only if PMU shows substantially larger firmware/packing cost or fusion removes material L2/TCDM traffic.
 - Remove avoidable boundary conversions, materializations, repeated qparam/LUT staging, one-byte commands, and scalar loops from selected hot paths.
 - Add layer/tile-to-command-byte debug mapping and L2-traffic/command-count